scala/scala-lang/blog/_posts/2017-07-02-collections-0.2.0.md

 ---
-layout: blog
+layout: blog-detail
 post-type: blog
+title: Redesigned collections v0.2.0
+author: Julien Richard-Foy
 by: Julien Richard-Foy
-title: Redesigned collections v0.2.0
 ---

 We are happy to announce the